isomerpages/gb-assist/pages/solutionrepo/solution2030.md

 #### Support Level
 Up to 80% for SMEs <br>
-N.A. for non-SMEs
+Up to 80% for non-SMEs

 #### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Only applicable for licensed cleaning, waste management and pest management companies

 #### Contact Information
-Adaptive Cloud Systems Pte Ltd<br>www.adaptivepay.com.sg<br>Email: info@adaptivepay.com.sg<br>Tel: +65 6708 9398
+Gabkotech Innovations Pte Ltd<br>http://www.gabkotech.com/<br>Email: info@gabkotech.com<br>Tel: +65 6684 4419

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.